themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 The idea of these methods is to inject noise in the text so that the model trained is robust to perturbations.

 - **Spelling error injection**
-In this method, we add spelling error to some random in the sentence.
+In this method, we add spelling error to some random word in the sentence.
 These spelling errors can be added programatically or using a mapping of common spelling errors such as [this list](https://github.com/makcedward/nlpaug/blob/master/model/spelling_en.txt) for English.
 ![](/images/nlp-aug-spelling-example.png){.img-center}

 - **QWERTY Keyboard Error Injection**